olin/studentgovernment/student_government_bylaws.md

 Government positions.
 A student may run for any combination of positions but may only hold one voting position on the Student Government.

+(Solely) First Years are eligible to run for:
+1. First Year Representative

 Rising Sophomores, Juniors, and Seniors are eligible to run for:
 1. President,
 2. Vice President for Communications,